siavcom/web-ones-technology/README.md

  > To see the complete Form of this example, look in pages/SqlDictionary.

 ## Grid (component container).
-This component is for table database capture
+This component is for localSql table capture

   A grid has several columns table where each column is a column component.

 ### Grid component has it's own propierties
  - textLabel = `<`Grid title`>`